-10.26 For patients with fasting triglyceride levels ≥500 mg/dL (5.7 mmol/L), evaluate for secondary causes of hypertriglyceridemia and consider medical therapy to reduce the risk of pancreatitis.
-C

-10.27 In adults with moderate hypertriglyceridemia (fasting or nonfasting triglycerides 175-499 mg/dL), clinicians should address and treat lifestyle factors (obesity and metabolic syndrome), secondary factors (diabetes, chronic liver or kidney disease and/or nephrotic syndrome, hypothyroidism), and medications that raise triglycerides.
-C
+- 10.29 For patients with fasting triglyceride levels ≥500 mg/dL, evaluate for secondary causes of hypertriglyceridemia and consider medical therapy to reduce the risk of pancreatitis.
+C - 10.30 In adults with moderate hypertriglyceridemia (fasting or nonfasting triglycerides 175-499 mg/dL), clinicians should address and treat lifestyle factors (obesity and metabolic syndrome), secondary factors (diabetes, chronic liver or kidney disease and/or nephrotic syndrome, hypothyroidism), and medications that raise triglycerides.
+C - 10.31 In patients with atherosclerotic cardiovascular disease or other cardiovascular risk factors on a statin with controlled LDL cholesterol but elevated triglycerides (135-499 mg/dL), the addition of icosapent ethyl can be considered to reduce cardiovascular risk.
+A

-Hypertriglyceridemia should be addressed with dietary and lifestyle changes including weight loss and abstinence from alcohol (98).
-Severe hypertriglyceridemia (fasting triglycerides ≥500 mg/dL and especially >1,000 mg/dL) may warrant pharmacologic therapy (fibric acid derivatives and/or fish oil) to reduce the risk of acute pancreatitis.
-In addition, if 10-year ASCVD risk is ≥7.5%, it is reasonable to initiate moderate-intensity statin therapy or increase statin intensity from moderate to high.
+Hypertriglyceridemia should be addressed with dietary and lifestyle changes including weight loss and abstinence from alcohol (101).
+Severe hypertriglyceridemia (fasting triglycerides $\geq$ 500 mg/dL and especially > 1,000 mg/dL) may warrant pharmacologic therapy (fibric acid derivatives and/or fish oil) to reduce the risk of acute pancreatitis.
+Moderate- or high-intensity statin therapy should also be used as indicated to reduce risk of cardiovascular events (see statin treatment).
 In patients with moderate hypertriglyceridemia, lifestyle interventions, treatment of secondary factors, and avoidance of medications that might raise triglycerides are recommended.